 Photographer: Rebecca McNamara

 Date: December 5, 2005

-Standing on the corner of South Winooski and Pearl Streets looking north
+Standing on the southwest corner of North Winooski Avenue and Grant Street looking northeast.

 Historic Burlington Project